About

 Selected invited and contributed Talks

-- Mathematical Logic: Proof Theory, Constructive Mathematics 20203, Mathematisches Forschungsinstitut Oberwolfach, Oberwolfach , 13 November - 17 November 2023
+Talk: An Introduction to Proof Mining Metatheorems Through the Lens of Probability Theory (slides). - Mathematical Logic: Proof Theory, Constructive Mathematics 20203, Mathematisches Forschungsinstitut Oberwolfach, Oberwolfach , 13 November - 17 November 2023.

-Talk: A computational study of a class of recursive inequalities (slides)(extendend abstract) - Lab Lunch, University of Birmingham, Birmingham, 17 March 2022
+Talk: A computational study of a class of recursive inequalities (slides)(extendend abstract).

 Teaching